 Locations with high moisture levels, such as Florida, may have specialized rules regarding what they will cover due to the unique conditions related to the humidity.

 Keep in mind that your policy won’t cover the damage if it’s caused by negligence on your part.
-If the plumbing repair was avoidable, the policy won’t cover it under 99% of circumstances.
+If the plumbing repair was avoidable, the policy won’t cover it under 99% of the circumstances.

 Examples of negligence include pouring excessive oil and grease down your drain pipe or ignoring tree roots near your pipes.
 Ignoring plumbing issues until they become worse may also be considered negligence.